-Students receive warning and probation notifications from the Office of Academic Affairs within two weeks of the start of the semester.
+Students receive warning and probation notifications from the Office of Academic Affairs at the conclusion of the semester.

 Students placed on academic warning or probation may be dropped from classes for the following semester if they are enrolled in more than the allowed 14 credit hours.
 The registrar's office will notify the student and student's advisor if this is necessary.